 When you select the option to “Open in Tab”, you will be able to view the potential new contact’s Live Profile to determine using the insights Nimble is able to find whether you would like to add them to your account, selecting the option to “Add to Contacts” if so!

 We will be introducing more functionality to make the Nimble Teams Add-in even smarter in future updates!
-For now, if you’d like to take an action on a contact that is not currently available within the Add-in (such as sending a message from your Microsoft Teams tab in your browser), you may do so with the Nimble Smart Contacts App browser widget!
+For now, if you’d like to take an action on a contact that is not currently available within the Add-in (such as sending a message from your Microsoft Teams tab in your browser), you may do so with the Nimble Prospector browser extension widget!

 With the browser widget open, simply highlight your contact’s name within your team’s chat, and Nimble will pull up their contact record in your database, just as it does on any social network, company website, or anywhere else you work on the web.